AsaLap/PlantGEMs/README.md

 - ``main.py`` -- Main file to launch all the workflow with a single command line.

-- ``merging.py`` -- Merge two drafts of metabolic networks, one from the Metacyc database using Pathway Tools (cf. mpwting.py) and the other one from a homemade reconstruction based on an already curated model (cf. blasting.py).
+- ``merging.py`` -- Merge metabolic networks, one from the Metacyc database using Pathway Tools (cf. mpwting.py) and the others from homemade reconstructions (cf. blasting.py) or from already curated models or other draft software.

 - ``module.py`` -- File for the parent class of all the modules, contains useful methods that can be inherited in all module's classes.